National Aquarium © AndrewHorne

 The National Aquarium is Maryland's leading tourist attraction and one of the best aquariums in the world.
-It was recently voted one of the top ten family attractions in the US.
-Here visitors can tour the tidewaters of Maryland, the Pacific coastland or a tropical rainforest without leaving Baltimore.
+Recently voted as one of the top ten family destinations in the USA, visitors can tour the tidewaters of Maryland, the Pacific coastland, or a tropical rainforest without leaving Baltimore.

 The aquarium offers more than just marine life.
 There are several special exhibits like the Amazon Rainforest display with poison dart frogs, dwarf caiman, anacondas, sloths, colourful birds, and conehead lizards, as well as plants and fish.

-In addition to the permanent exhibits, dolphins jump, wave and flip in regularly scheduled shows at the Marine Mammal Pavilion.
-Visitors can catch an underwater view from an atrium below the pool or watch the tricks from the stands, but be warned: the areas marked Splash Zone really are splash zones, so don't sit there unless you don't mind getting wet.
+In addition to the permanent exhibits, dolphins jump, wave, and flip in regularly scheduled shows at the Marine Mammal Pavilion.
+People can catch an underwater view from an atrium below the pool or watch the tricks from the stands.

 Address: Pier 3, Inner Harbor, 501 East Pratt Street

 Opening times: Monday to Thursday 9am-5pm, Friday 9am-8pm, Saturday and Sunday 9am-5pm.
 Hours vary according to season, check the website for specific dates.